codexstanford/LawScript/README.md

-# ipdl
+# LawScript

-An language to describe the insurance umbrella
+A generic language to describe any for of law, legal document, regulation or contract in a computational form!